SignLLM: Sign Language Production Large Language Models: Our Model: SignLLM

-\textbf{Prompt2LangGloss.} In contrast to MLSF's major framework modifications, Prompt2LangGloss represents the amendments made during the development stages of Text2Gloss and Gloss2Pose. \ul{It is the second multilingual training strategy, to make the model understand complex inputs such as prompt words.} Additionally, it utilizes LangGloss instead of the manual annotation gloss (automatically annotates inside the model).
+\textbf{Prompt2LangGloss.} While MLSF tackles multilingual support through architectural design, Prompt2LangGloss approaches the challenge from a linguistic perspective.
+This mode introduces a novel intermediate representation that bridges the gap between natural language understanding and sign language generation.
+Enriching the traditional gloss notation with language-specific attributes creates a more nuanced and contextually aware translation process.

-Gloss, essentially a textual representation of sign language gestures, operates as an intermediate entity when using a text-to-pose (T2P) model.
-As shown in Figure~\ref{fig:prompt2langloss}, our proposed enhancement of this model involves appending an additional language attribute to each Gloss during the reading and tokenizing stages.
-For instance, a traditional gloss token "\texttt{<xxx>}" can be transformed into "\texttt{<ASL\_xxx>}", thus introducing a layer of conditional input $f_{u} = E_{T2LG}(x_{u} | x_{1:U})$ into \ac{slp} based on Eq. \ref{eq:T2P_encoder}: $lg_{w+1} = D_{T2LG}(lg_{w} | lg_{1:w-1} , f_{1:\mathcal{U}})$.

-In this way, we solved several challenges: (1) LangGloss makes the existing models able to do multilingual data training.
-And by adding language attributes to gloss, we reduce the potential for semantic confusion caused by the same meanings of words in various languages.
-(2) LangGloss as a mediator can solve the limitations of the existing model in understanding complex, natural human inputs.
-It reduces the negative impact of directly processing intricate prompt words, thereby improving the model's accuracy.
-(3) By using LangGloss, we significantly reduce the reliance on costly and time-consuming manual annotations for gloss.
-It incorporates an automatic gloss marker within the model, reducing the need for extensive manual data compared to previous approaches.
+Gloss, essentially a shorter textual representation of sign language gestures, operates as an intermediate entity when using a text2pose model.
+As shown in Fig.~\ref{fig:Model_Overview} (Left), our proposed enhancement of this model involves appending an additional language attribute to each text word during the reading and tokenizing stages.
+For instance, a traditional gloss token ``\texttt{<xxx>}" can be transformed into ``\texttt{<ASL\_xxx>}", thus introducing a LangGloss layer of conditional input $f_{u} = Enc_{t2lg}(x_{u} | x_{1:\mathcal{U}})$ into \ac{slp} based on Eq.~\eqref{eq:T2P_encoder}: $lg_{w+1} = Dec_{t2lg}(lg_{w} | lg_{1:w-1} , f_{1:\mathcal{U}})$.
+So, our LangGloss is a pseudo-Gloss used to distinguish language information in the parameter space by identifying language attributes.
+This way, we solve several challenges: (1) LangGloss allows the existing models to train multilingual data.
+By adding language attributes to gloss, we reduce the semantic ambiguity that occurs when words share the same form across different languages.
+(2) LangGloss, as a mediator, can solve the limitations of the existing model in understanding complex, natural human inputs.
+It reduces the negative impact of directly processing intricate prompt words, improving the model's response accuracy.

-\textbf{Discussion on Two Modes.} MLSF dynamically adds encoders, which can avoid semantic confusion and maximize its convenience (\eg, a general model can execute multilingual SLP tasks that were impossible for researchers in the past.
-It saves significant development time, potentially twice the effort, ten times the return).
-Prompt2LangGloss is more focused on improving the ability to understand complex inputs, which is complementary to the MLSF.
-It will have great prospects with the data volume increase (\eg, ChatGPT rarely mixes languages when speaking in a specific language).
-Moreover, LangGloss can be used without choosing a language as a valuable feature.
-Therefore, both approaches have their focus, input type and user-cases, summarized in Table \ref{tab:different}.